Bully (PlayStation 2)

 The patched cheat for the most part gives the same items as the 1st weapon set, with the only notable exceptions being the unobtainable Flashlight and the scrapped Super Spud gun.

 - *The normal weapon cheat that's activated by holding L1 and pressing UP, UP, UP, UP only gives weapons where this value equals to 1, and the remaining weapons have this value set to 0.

 There is a restroom door in the hideout that is always locked but is unlocked after beating the game.

 This is because this door shares the same name as the door in the library, which gets unlocked after beating Ted in Complete Mayhem.

-Strange Tenements Room
+Unaccessible Tenements Room